OSInside/kiwi/doc/source/extensions.rst

 -------------------------------

-As mentioned above the mapping from the extension namespace to the correct RelaxNG schema file is handled by a XML catalog file.
+As mentioned above the mapping from the extension namespace to the correct RELAX NG schema file is handled by a XML catalog file.
 The XML catalog for the example use here looks like this:

 .. code:: bash